derekwang99/DH110-DEREKWANG/web_documentation.md

 ### User Research

+To further investigate how elder users interact with technology that is catered to them, I conducted contextual inquiry by observing how the participant navigates around Facebook, an open-ended social media app that fits all demographics.

 ##### Insights

-After conducting the pilot UT, I found some insights to be interesting:
+After conducting the contextual inquiry, I found some insights to be interesting:

 1. Members of the elder generation that aren't good with technology learn about trending topics through their children.
 > "So my kids, they, they're more alert to trending topics.
 And some of my friends will send me YouTube too.
 So if I have time I will watch."